steemit/condenser/src/app/help/en/welcome.md

 You can update your profile through the Settings page.
 This includes your display name, location, about information, and website.

-To set your avatar image, enter a link to the URL where the image is located into the "Profile Picture URL" field or use the "Upload an image" feature.
+To set your avatar image, enter a link to where the image is located into the "Profile Picture URL" field or use the "Upload an image" feature.

-To set your cover image, enter a link to the URL where the image is located into the "Cover Image URL" field or use the "Upload an image" feature.
+To set your cover image, enter a link to where the image is located into the "Cover Image URL" field or use the "Upload an image" feature.

 Once you have made all your changes, click the "Update" button to save your profile.